MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-page-copilot.md

 - Undo the changes.
 This action reverts the Copilot changes and deletes the page.

     >[!NOTE]
-    > - Copilot-generated pages will reference images that are saved as web files.
+    >
-    > - Web files can only be deleted through the Portals management app.
-More information: [Create and manage web files](../configure/web-files.md)
+    > Copilot-generated pages will reference images that are saved as [web files](../configure/web-files.md).

 ## Edit a page with Copilot